 Lastly, the data and analytics from product tutorial videos provide valuable insights into customer behavior and preferences, which enables you to optimize campaigns for higher conversion rates and more revenue.

-Types of “How-To” Videos
+Types of Video Tutorials

 Now that you know what tutorial videos are, this section will look at the different types of video tutorials and how they help your customers.
+But first, it’s helpful to answer a few qustions show your videos cover all the elements your audience wants.

 Product Demonstrations